thonsinger-rseg/enverus-developer-api/README.md

 ```

 ### Filter functions
-Direct Access version 2 supports filter funtions.
+Direct Access version 2 supports filter functions.
 These can be passed as strings on the keyword arguments.

 Some common filters are greater than (`gt()`), less than (`lt()`), null, not null (`not(null)`) and between (`btw()`).
 See the Direct Access documentation for a list of all available filters.